phili67/ecclesiacrm/Documentation/doc-en/docs/user-guide/doc-users/doc-users.md

 1. user's rights ( for a system administrator)

-	*  they can manage the basket
+	*  they can manage the cart
 	*  the storage (create members)
 	*  modify member account
 	*  See the Google Maps